hgryoo/cubrid-manual/en/admin/control.rst

 If "SERVICE=ON" is specified on *expr*, only the status of working brokers is displayed; if "SERVICE=OFF" is specified, only the status of stopped brokers is displayed.

-The following [options] are available with the **cubrid broker status** utility. -b, -q, -c, -m, -S, -P and -f are options to define the information to print; -s, -l and -t are options to control printing.
+The following [options] are available with the **cubrid broker status** utility. -b, -q, -c, -m, -S, -P and -f are options to define the information to print; -s, -l and -t are options to control printing; -c, -m, -S and -P are options applied when using SHARD feature.
 All of these are possible to use as combining each other.

 .. program:: broker_status